Skip to content

 3. TransportConfig

 Purpose: Configuration dataclass for transport settings.
-The current implementation lives in dapper/ipc/transport_factory.py and is used by both IPCManager and the launcher.
+The current implementation lives in dapper/ipc/transport_factory.py and is used by both IPCManager and launcher-facing code.

 Fields: